That-Dev-Girl-Archives/thatdevgirl.com/_posts/2017-10-02-screen-reader-survey-results.md

   - accessibility
 ---

 I launched a survey to help me answer some lingering questions I have had about what tools screen reader users user to navigate websites.
 Specifically, I wanted to learn about how users interact with links on a site.
-Test

 ## What is this survey all about?